JeffreyBenjaminBrown/lumatone-isomorphic/README.md

 * edo :: A positive integer.
 The number of divisions of the octave you want.
 * right_step :: An integer.
 The difference in edo steps from any button to its right neighbor.
 * downright_step :: An integer.
 The difference in edo steps from any button to its down-left neighbor.
-* midi_shift :: A nonnegative integer.
+* note_shift :: A nonnegative integer.
 A number of MIDI notes to add to every value.
 If this is zero, the top-left key will send MIDI note zero.
 * channel_shift = A nonnegative integer.
 A number of MIDI channels to add to every value.
 If this is zero, the lowest channel will be 1.

 You can also define colors to assign to each EDO value,